-Introduction to Arts and Sciences GHUM 1048 Online OntarioLearn Email to a Friend OntarioLearn description: This course focuses on some of the fundamental questions individuals ask of themselves as they proceed through life.
+Introduction to Arts and Sciences GHUM 1048 Distance Learning Online OntarioLearn Email to a Friend OntarioLearn description: This course focuses on some of the fundamental questions individuals ask of themselves as they proceed through life.
 Why are we the way we are?
 Do we have free will or are we prisoners of our past experiences or of our biology?
 What motivates societies to change?
 Why do social changes often divide people into opposing camps?
 Why does work merely "kill time" for so many people?
 What constitute good government?
 How should injustice be fought?
 Can nations deal with global issues?
 Can scientists provide the solutions to the problems they create?
 Is objectivity about art (or anything) possible?
 These questions are organized into units that begin with issues concerning the nature of the individual and then extend outward to various social, cultural, and physical contexts.
-Note(s) This is an online course delivered via OntarioLearn.
-Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
-Teacher support (via email) and technical support (via phone) will be available for this course.
+Note(s) Course Delivery Method: This is an online course delivered via OntarioLearn.
+Teacher support will be available via email, and technical support will be available via phone.
+Technical/Computer Requirements: Refer to the basic technology requirements for OntarioLearn online courses.
 Prerequisite(s) You must have completed grade 12 English.
 Contact Information 416-415-5000, ext.
-6543 email@example.com Course Section(s) Available CRN: S82399 Date(s) 09 May 2017 – 15 Aug 2017 Hours: 45 Fee: $386 (includes $45 in [non-refundable] materials [online access]) Note: Registration deadline: May 13 Register Now Some courses require you to purchase a textbook.
+6543 email@example.com Course Section(s) Available CRN: F16109 Delivery Method: Date(s) 08 Sep 2020 – 15 Dec 2020 Hours: 42 Fee: $399 Note: Registration deadline: Sep 12 CRN is Closed Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.